sergeyzolotukhin/learn-java-gradle/docs/aws/VPC.md

 ---
 It allow access to AWS services (S3 for example) from private network (directly without internet)

+Peering
+---
+It allow connect one VPC to another
+Transitive peering is not supported
+We can not overlapping CIDR address ranges

+PrivateLink
+---
+It allow connect one VPC to another required Load Balancer on service VPC required Elastic Network Interface on client VPC

 https://www.youtube.com/watch?v=jo3X_aay4Vs&ab_channel=BeABetterDev

 Route 53 - DNS